8 destinations every film buff needs to visit

-(CNN) — As Meryl Streep, Daniel Kaluuya and Mary J. Blige ready themselves for this Sunday's Academy Awards ceremony, millions of movie fans are waiting to see who will take home those coveted gold statues.
+(CNN) — As Hollywood's movers and shakers ready themselves for this Sunday's Academy Awards ceremony, millions of movie fans are waiting to see who will take home those coveted gold statues.

-Win or lose, the locations where those Best Picture nominees were filmed -- think North Carolina's Blue Ridge Mountains for Ebbing, Missouri; Sacramento for "Ladybird" -- may become as famous as the actors who starred in them.
+Locations where those Best Picture nominees were filmed -- Louisiana for "Green Book" or Atlanta for "Black Panther" -- may become as popular as the actors who starred in them.

-But often, much of the magic is created in the studio.
 Fortunately, there are excellent museums and studio tours that allow film fans to get a taste of the magic that is the movies.
 Here are eight of our favorites.

 The Making of Harry Potter, London, United Kingdom